tapjs/tapjs/README.md

 The root `tap` object is an instance of the Test class with a few slight modifications.

-1. The `plan()` and `test()` methods are pre-bound onto the root object, so that you don't have to call them as methods.
+1. The `teardown()`, `plan()`, and `test()` methods are pre-bound onto the root object, so that you don't have to call them as methods.
 2. By default, it pipes to stdout, so running a test directly just dumps the TAP data for inspection.
+(You can of course `tap.unpipe(process.stdout)` if you want to direct it elsewhere.)
 3. Various other things are hung onto it for convenience, since it is the main package export.
+4. The test ends automatically when `process.on('exit')` fires, so there is no need to call `tap.end()` explicitly.
+5. Adding a `teardown` function triggers `autoend` behavior.
+   Otherwise, the `end` would potentially never arrive, if for example `teardown` is used to close a server or cancel some long-running process, because `process.on('exit')` would never fire of its own accord.

+### tap.synonyms

+A list of all of the canonical assert methods and their synonyms.

+### tap.mochaGlobals()

+Method that injects `describe()` and `it()` into the global environment for mocha-like BDD style test definition.

+This feature is incomplete, experimental, and may change drastically in the future.
+Feedback is welcome.

 ### tap.Test